Sckandinav/Sckandinav/README.md

-Hi 👋 My name is Vasili Balov
+Hi 👋 My name is Vasiliy Balov
 =============================

 I'm a Hexlet student deeply immersed in the world of Frontend development, striving for continuous improvement.
 My commitment to quality and ongoing learning enables me to make valuable contributions to web projects. 🚀 My Advantages: 🎓 Hexlet Education: My learning journey at Hexlet encompasses the most modern and cutting-edge approaches to Frontend development.
 I possess a profound understanding of HTML, CSS, and JavaScript concepts, actively applying them in practice. 🤝 Team Collaboration: I value collective participation and collaboration.
 My ability to communicate effectively and work harmoniously with fellow team members aids in achieving objectives and creating outstanding projects. 🌟 Pursuit of Excellence: I'm continuously exploring new technologies and methodologies to stay abreast of the latest Frontend development trends.
 My drive for self-improvement propels me towards producing high-quality code.